aw/picolisp-https/EXPLAIN.md

           (parse-response Request Url Output) ]
 ```

 The first thing we do is obtain the request `Buffer` (which may possibly be empty).
 Next, we have this very useful [finally](http://software-lab.de/doc/refF.html#finally) call.
 That's our safety net.
-The first argument is the "thing you do if an error is throw, or when you're done processing".
-The second argument is the "processing" part.
+The first argument is the _"thing you do if an error is throw, or when you're done processing"_.
+The second argument is the _"processing"_ part.

 In other words, if a `(throw)` is called in our code, it will execute `(end-request-session)` which cleans memory and keeps things sane.
 Otherwise, it runs the `(request-dispatch)` and `(parse-response)`, then (finally) it runs `(end-request-session)` before returning the response from `(parse-response)`.